Ivan-Tang-3D/Point-PEFT/README.md

 Official implementation of ['Point-PEFT: Parameter-Efficient Fine-Tuning for 3D Pre-trained Models']().

 ## News
-* 📣 We release the code of Point-M2AE with Point-PEFT.
+* 📣 We release the code of Point-M2AE with Point-PEFT on ScanObjectNN.

 ## Introduction